Bistecca Italian Steakhouse, Modern Upscale Winner

 There were three courses offered for lunch during Houston Restaurant Weeks 2017.
-Typically speaking my husband and I hardly ever order desserts when dining out.
+Typically speaking my husband and I hardly ever order desserts.
 Despite that fact, we enjoyed the ones offered at Bistecca.

 My husband chose the Ricotta Cheesecake, which was plated with an amarena cherry sauce and a sliver of poached pear.
 A dollop of whipped cream and a fresh blueberry was on top.
 He enjoyed it and finished every bite of it!

 The pièce de résistance topping off a masterful meal, in my opinion, was the flourless six-layer chocolate cake with dark chocolate cabernet ganache.
 This masterpiece slice of cake was mouthwatering!
 Would I order this again?
 In a heartbeat is my answer!

-We will be returning to bistecca Italian Steakhouse in the future.
+We will return to Bistecca Italian Steakhouse in the future.
 They offer 3-course business lunches for $25.
 The restaurant has complimentary valet parking.

 My hubby and I enjoyed discovering some new eateries during Houston Restaurant Weeks.
-The time frame was extended this year due to the devastation caused by Hurricane Harvey.
+The time frame was longer this year due to the devastation caused by Hurricane Harvey.
 The Houston Food Bank benefits significantly from this effort every year as it is their primary annual fundraiser.

 I am sure others use it like we did this year to try out new and different restaurants from the ones customarily patronized.
 The other restaurants we tried this year include the following:

 and Bistro Menil.